 While axial spondyloarthritis (AxSpA) is a chronic, progressive condition, there are treatments.
 There is no cure, but there are treatments in order to help manage the condition.
-Rather than cure, the goals of treatment are to maximize quality of life, prevent or slow progressive structural damage, and control symptoms and inflammation and preserve mobility.1
+Rather than cure, the goals of treatment are to:1

-Various parts of a treatment plan can include exercise and/or physical therapy, medications, lifestyle changes, or surgery, among other components.
-Talking with your doctor on a regular basis about your symptoms, how your AxSpA is affecting your quality of life, how your treatment is working, and any changes you’ve noticed can help them create a treatment plan with you that will be personalized for your needs.
+Talking with your doctor on a regular basis about your symptoms.
+You should discuss how your AxSpA is affecting your quality of life, how your treatment is working, and any changes you have noticed.
+This can help you and your doctor create a customized treatment plan that meets your needs.

 Exercise and physical therapy

 Exercise is important for people living with an AxSpA spectrum condition.
 Exercise can:2

 - Increase and maintain flexibility and range of motion

 - Improve sleep

 - Help with balance